Last updated on July 4th, 2019 at 07:45 pm.

 Unfortunately, you don’t have a say in who your federal loan servicer is.
 That means that even if you have significant issues with FedLoan, you won’t be able to opt for a different servicer.

-Federal loan servicing only has a few service providers, which could be part of the issue at hand.
+There are only a few federal student loan providers which could be part of the issue at hand.
 Regardless, refinancing through a private lender is one of the only ways to change your servicer.

 If you are considering this option, be sure to do ample research and call the private lender if necessary.
 It’s important to understand all of your options and whether a private lender will be better than federal loan servicing.